A team attempts to achieve its tactical objectives through the use of space.

 Each attacking dynamic can be applied in different ways by different attacking methods.
 Each attacking method can be used to varying extents, both in terms of its overall use by a team as a whole and its relative use by individual players.

 Each defensive dynamic can be applied in different ways by different defensive methods.
-Each defensive method can be used to varying extents, both in terms of its overall use by a team as a whole and, with the exception of defensive methods that apply defensive line movement, its relative use by individual players.
+Each defensive method can be used to varying extents, both in terms of its overall use by a team as a whole and, with the exception of defensive methods that apply offside line movement, its relative use by individual players.

 Different players perform different playing methods to different levels and they also perform in different ways.
 It is therefore important to analyse a player's type.

 A player's type is best described by his abilities and traits.